PC-Chair-Fight/project-frontend/README.md

-# project-frontend
+# bid-grid

-This is the web, android and ios project for the `unnamed` application.
+This is the web, android and ios project for the `Bid Grid` application.

 ## Docs & Tutorials